timfernix/theflamehd/README.md

 - 👋 Hi, I’m @theflamehd
-- 👀 I dont know what you wanna call me...
 - 📫 How to reach me: Discord: theflamehd#7680
 - ✨ Interested in what i do: https://zoe-discord-bot.ch/, https://translate.zoe-discord-bot.ch/ & https://wiki.zoe-discord-bot.ch/